You don’t have to be a perfume aficionado to know about Coco Chanel’s most famous perfume creation known as Chanel No 5.

 It is a mature scent and a product of its time.
 Keep in mind that the inclusion of aldehyde overdose was considered almost revolutionary back in the 1920s.

-However, while a good chunk of perfumes from the 1960s – 1980s stuff shows its age, somehow, No. 5 still feels grandiose and timeless.
+However, while a good chunk of perfumes from the 1960s – 1980s stuff shows their age, somehow, No. 5 still feels grandiose and timeless.

 I’m yet to receive a compliment, but also, no one has told me that I smell like a grandma or that I smell bad.